kovidgoyal/kitty/docs/overview.rst

 |kitty| has extremely flexible and powerful font selection features.
 You can
 specify individual families for the regular, bold, italic and bold+italic fonts.
 You can even specify specific font families for specific ranges of Unicode characters.
 This allows precise control over text rendering.
-It can comein handy for applications like powerline, without the need to use patched fonts.
+It can come in handy for applications like powerline, without the need to use patched fonts.
 See the various font related configuration directives in :ref:`conf-kitty-fonts`.

 .. _scrollback: